proxmox/proxmox-backup/docs/technical-overview.rst

 Since dynamically sized chunks (for file-based backups) are created on a custom archive format (pxar) and not over the files directly, there is no relation between files and the chunks.
-This means we have to read all files again for every backup, otherwise it would not be possible to generate a consistent pxar archive where the original chunks can be reused.
+This means  that the Proxmox Backup client has to read all files again for every backup, otherwise it would not be possible to generate a consistent independent pxar archive where the original chunks can be reused.
+Note that there will be still only new or change chunks be uploaded.

 Verification of encrypted chunks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^